Emily Trott Ovarian Cancer PhD Top-Up Scholarship

 Emily “Trotty” Trott was a loved and respected figure in South Australia with talent in the arts.
 She co-created a vibrant, successful hospitality business celebrating local excellence and hospitality.
-Emily was tragically diagnosed with ovarian cancer and later,
+Emily was tragically diagnosed with ovarian cancer and later, leiomyosarcoma.

 Doctorate by Research studies.

-Candidates may apply to receive the scholarship on a part-time basis if there are compassionate or compelling reasons (for example, the need to provide full-time care of children, or disabled, sick, injured or elderly family members).
+students may apply to receive the scholarship on a part-time basis if there are compassionate or compelling reasons (for example, the need to provide full-time care of children, or disabled, sick, injured or elderly family members).
 The need to undertake part-time or full-time work is not considered a compassionate or compelling reason.

 - in receipt of a full living stipend

 - applicants already holding a Doctorate are ineligible

 Up to $15,000 to be paid as a top-up stipend (up to $5,000 per year for a maximum of 3 years, less prior candidature).

 Pro-rata payments will apply for part-time enrolment.
 No provision for a further 6 months extension.